At a Glance

 ✨Tip Number 1

 Familiarise yourself with Sage 200 software.
-Make sure you understand its features and functionalities, as well as common issues users face.
+Make sure you understand its features and functionalities, as well as any recent updates or changes.
 This knowledge will help you demonstrate your expertise during interviews.

 ✨Tip Number 2

-Network with current or former employees of LSST or similar institutions.
-Engaging in conversations can provide insights into the company culture and expectations, which can be invaluable during your application process.
+Network with current or former employees of LSST or those in similar roles.
+Engaging with them can provide valuable insights into the company culture and expectations, which can be beneficial when preparing for interviews.

 ✨Tip Number 3

-Prepare to discuss real-world scenarios where you've successfully implemented or supported Sage 200 solutions.
+Prepare to discuss real-world scenarios where you've successfully implemented Sage 200 solutions.
 Having specific examples ready will showcase your problem-solving skills and practical experience.

 ✨Tip Number 4